 Links are a crucial element in establishing your business with credibility and authority.
 If you are generating informative and useful content, it is likely that your work will be linked to from external sources.
 The more external linking that leads to your website, the higher up you will rank in Google searches.
-The use of hashtags increases visibility, and connects your content to existing information in threads and discussions.

 Increase Social Sharing